 Ultimately, what makes it one of the safest neighborhoods in NYC is the crime rate that’s below the United States average by 32%.

 Bay Ridge in Brooklyn is as close as you can get to a small-town feel in the big city.
 It features stunning sidewalks that are lined with trees and rowhouses.
-While you’ll mostly find single-family homes in this area, there are quite a few apartments available, as well as some Tudor and Colonial-style properties.
+While you’ll find mostly find single-family homes in this area, there are quite a few apartments available, as well as some Tudor and Colonial-style properties.

 The Upper East Side isn’t just one of the safest neighborhoods in NYC, but it’s also one of the few to offer relatively spacious housing.
-If you’re looking for a quiet area with great schools, beautiful parks, fun community centers, then you definitely can’t go wrong with the Upper East Side.
+If you’re looking for a quiet area with great schools, beautiful parks, and fun community centers, then you definitely can’t go wrong with the Upper East Side.

-Funnily enough, it’s still quite affordable for New York.
+Funnily enough, it’s still quite affordable (for New York).
 Median rents are $4,495 per month and median home values of $1.3 million.
 It might sound expensive, but when you see the area and the homes, you’ll understand why it’s classed as affordable.

 The only issue is that it can be a little more complicated to get to some of NYC’s great entertainment and dining spots.
 However, the 71% lower-than-average crime rate, and its proximity to Museum Mile and Central Park will more than make up for it.